 Air France (A) New York (JFK) – Paris (CDG)

 The trip cost $1,135.28 yielding 7,270 miles x 210% (Delta gold member) = 15,267 MQM’s

 Delta Economy (E) JFK – LAX

-This flight was 4 months out, hence the lower price.
+This flight was four months out, hence the lower price.

 Chat With Us at Chatflights and Let Us Help You Book Your Mileage Run Trip!

 Finding a trip that will give you maximum points while also fitting your preferences is as much an art as it is a science, and we love this stuff.
-Our experience shows that we should be able to get you 2-3 times better value in half the time it would take you to do it yourself.
+Our experience shows that we should be able to get you two to three times better value in half the time it would take you to do it yourself.